The Pulse of K-Entertainment

 What does the Korea Heritage Service do?

 The Korea Heritage Service is South Korea's national heritage agency.
-It preserves, manages, and promotes cultural, natural, and intangible heritage, while also building public programs that make those assets easier to experience through tourism, education, digital access, and events such as the K-Royal Culture Festival.
+It preserves cultural, natural, and intangible heritage while also building public programs, digital access systems, and tourism-facing initiatives that make those assets easier to experience in everyday life and by global visitors.

 Latest Articles